Twisted Tales (Australian TV series): Cast

+Production

+Actor and producer Bryan Brown placed a newspaper advertisement requesting scripts for the project.
+He ended up receiving more than 1,200 entries which was cut to 12.
+Most of the successful script submissions came from writers with no prior experience.
+The music was handled by Nerida Tyson-Chew.
+For her work on the series, she was awarded with the "Best Original Music for a TV Series or Serial" by the Australian Guild of Screen Composers in 1997.

 Release

-The series initially aired during December 1996 and January 1997, before going on hiatus.
+The series initially aired during late 1996 and early 1997, before going on hiatus.
 Later in 1997, a video titled Still Twisted was made for the Australian and American markets.
 It compiled various episodes from the series into a single movie.

 The show briefly returned to Australian television in early 1998.